Read information about our most frequently-asked questions.

 The new system is now fully commissioned.
 The new aeration basins will not fully compensate for the treatment work that was previously undertaken by the trickling filters.
 However, they will greatly improve the quality of the wastewater being discharged into the oxidation ponds and the overall biological health of the ponds.

 We are closely monitoring the water quality in the ponds to assess the effectiveness of the aeration basins.
-If we need to, we will install more aerators in the oxidation ponds to further improve the water quality.
+We have installed 16 aerators on oxidation pond 1, to improve the water quality leading into the cooler months.